 Things To Do In Vara Blanca

-Given that Vara Blanca and the area around it gets quite some tourism, there are many options for accommodation from rustic farm stays to touristic lodges.
-Even though it’s rural, services are generally good and hotel staff happily speaks English for visitors from the United States.
+Given that Vara Blanca and the area around it gets quite some tourism, there are many options for accommodation from rustic farm stays to tourist lodges.
+Even though it’s rural, services are generally good and hotel staff happily speaks English to visitors from the United States.

 Stay in a Chalet